 Both parties will have the opportunity to present an opening statement at the start of the hearing.
 Only the Board Chair and the panel may question the individual parties and any Witnesses.
 However, the Complainant and the Respondent may ask the Board Chair to pose additional questions to Witnesses present at the hearing or inquire further into specific matters by submitting these requests to the Board Chair in writing or orally, at the discretion of the Chair.
 The Board Chair may disallow or reframe any questions that are redundant, irrelevant or disruptive.
 After all Witnesses have been questioned, the Complainant and the Respondent may make a closing statement and request a short recess to prepare it.
 If, prior to the conclusion of the hearing, the panel determines that unresolved issues exist that would be clarified by the presentation of additional evidence, the Board Chair may suspend the hearing and reconvene it in a timely manner to receive such additional information, call rebuttal Witnesses, or call back Witnesses who have already appeared.
-A recess may not be based on the failure of Witnesses to appear without good cause or on the proposed introduction of documents or other evidence that could have been presented at the pre-hearing meetings.
+A recess may not be based on the failure of Witnesses to appear without good cause or on the proposed introduction of documents or other evidence that could have been presented at the prehearing meetings.

-h.
-Respondent Testimony: The Respondent shall have the right not to testify during the investigation or hearing; however, the exercise of that right shall not preclude the Investigator from completing the investigation and the panel from proceeding and determining the Complaint on the basis of the Investigative Report and other available information, including any inferences fairly drawn from the Respondent's failure to testify.
+- h.
+Respondent Testimony: The Respondent shall have the right not to testify during the investigation or hearing; however, the exercise of that right shall not preclude the Investigator from completing the investigation and the panel from proceeding and determining the Complaint on the basis of the Investigative Report and other available information, including any inferences fairly drawn from the Respondent's failure to testify. - i.

-i.
 Recording: The Board Chair will arrange for the hearing to be recorded and may arrange for the preparation of any transcript of the recording that he or she deems appropriate or which a party requests (upon prompt payment by the requester of the transcription fee).
 Such recording will be arranged through the Office of the Dean of Student Affairs and will become property of the College thereafter.
 The panel's post-hearing deliberation will not be recorded.
-For more information on the privacy of the hearing process, see Section III.K.o., below.
+For more information on the privacy of the hearing process, see Section III.K.o., below. - j.

-j.
 Preponderance of Evidence Standard: All decisions by the panel will be made by majority vote.
 The panel first determines whether the Respondent is responsible for the charges, and then, if appropriate, the sanction.
 A finding of responsibility must be supported by a preponderance of evidence.
-A preponderance of the evidence means that the information shows that it is "more likely than not" that the Respondent violated this Policy.

-k.
-Impact Statement: If the Respondent is found responsible for Sexual Misconduct, the Complainant may present the panel with a statement, either verbally or in writing at the sole discretion of the Board Chair, recommending a sanction (the "Impact Statement").
-The Respondent will be provided an opportunity to respond to the statement either verbally or in writing at the sole discretion of the Board Chair.
+A preponderance of the evidence means that the information shows that it is "more likely than not" that the Respondent violated this Policy. - k.
+Impact Statement: If the Respondent is found responsible, or accepts responsibility, for Sexual Misconduct, both parties may present the panel with a statement, either verbally or in writing at the sole discretion of the Board Chair, that outlines their thoughts regarding an appropriate sanction (the "Impact Statement").
 The panel is not bound by these statements in determining a sanction.
-Individuals other than the Complainant and the Respondent and their Supporters normally are not permitted to participate at the Impact Statement phase of the hearing; however, the Board Chair reserves the discretion to permit the presence of other persons.
+Individuals other than the Complainant and the Respondent and their Supporters normally are not permitted to participate at the Impact Statement phase of the hearing; however, the Board Chair reserves the discretion to permit the presence of other persons. - I. Sanction: The panel may impose any sanction that it finds to be fair and proportionate to the violation and that is authorized for violations of the Sexual Misconduct Policy and/or the